 |Program Chair||Abel Rodriguez||2013-2014|

 Communications between officers and members is via email and the quarterly ISBA Bulletin.
 Members should check the ISBA Bulletin regularly for news of EFaB endorsed and sponsored meetings, short-courses and related activities.

 Major EFaB Section Meetings & Events

-- EFaB@Bayes250, the 1st EFaB Workshop, held at Duke University., Durham NC, December 15-17, 2013 The third day of the meeting intersected with the Bayes 250 Day
+- EFaB@Bayes250, the 1st EFaB Workshop, held at Duke University, Durham NC, December 15-17, 2013.
+The third day of the meeting intersected with the unique and historical Bayes 250 Day

 - EFaB sessions and events at the ISBA 2014, The 12th World Meeting of the International Society for Bayesian Analysis, in Cancun, Mexico, July 14-18, 2014